paypal/PayPal-iOS-SDK/README.md

 1. [Obtain an Application Correlation ID](docs/future_payments_mobile.md#obtain-an-application-correlation-id) that you'll pass to your server.
 2. On your server, [Create a Payment](docs/future_payments_server.md#create-a-payment) using your OAuth2 tokens, the Application Correlation ID, and PayPal's API.

+### Profile Sharing

+Your customer logs in to PayPal and consents to PayPal sharing information with you:

+1. [Obtain Customer Consent](docs/profile_sharing_mobile.md#obtain-customer-consent) to receive an authorization code.
+2. On your server, use this authorization code to [Obtain OAuth2 Tokens](docs/profile_sharing_server.md#obtain-oauth2-tokens).
+3. On your server, [Retrieve Customer Information](docs/profile_sharing_server.md#retrieve-customer-information) using your OAuth2 tokens and PayPal's API.

 ## Requirements